ATLBitLab/create-ln-app/README.md

-# Terminus Lapp Template
+# Create LN App
 Built with ❤️ ☕️ & ₿ in ATL by the team at [Terminus Electric Money Lab](https://terminus.money/).

-# Purpose
+## 🧐 What?
+LN-App: aka LNapp, Lapp, Lightning app, Lightning Network App; in contract to a "dApp."
+The idea of the LNapp is to reclaim the use of the common term "dApp" but reframe it around what we think is the future of "decentralized applications."

+The term "dApp" was popularized by the web 3.0 / defi / crypto community.
+Much like the term "web 3.0", the term "dApp" has been overused: clouding its meaning.
+We are attempting to replace the term "dApp" with "Lapp" or "LNapp" because we fundamentally believe the Bitcoin Lightning Network will be the future of online, decentralized payments thus, becoming the default currency / payments network for the globe.

+## 🧐 Why?
-The Lapp (Lightning app) Template is meant to simplify the local dev env setup, so lightning app developers can stop fussing with the dev tooling and start building the future of online commerce!
+LN-Apps, or Lightning Network apps, are software applications that leverage the lightning network for some part of its functionality such as lightning invoices, streaming payments, managing node infrastructure and/or liquidity, etc. The list goes on!
+The create-ligthning-app repo is meant to simplify the local dev env setup, so LNapp developers can stop fussing with the dev tooling and start building the future of online commerce!

-# Steps: Easy as 1-2-3
+## 🧐 How?
+Setup is easy as 1-2-3!

-1. `git clone https://github.com/terminus-btc/Lapp-template.git && cd Lapp-template`
+1. `git clone https://github.com/terminus-btc/create-LNapp.git && cd Lapp-template`
 2. `npm run install:all`
 3. `npm start`

-# Usage
 We recommend using this template as a starting point for your local lightnig development env.
 Over time, we plan to evolve this template to include more customizations and features for advanced developers.

-# Important Information
+## Important Information
 - LND REST Endpoints
   1. alice: `https://127.0.0.1:8081/v1`
   2. bob: `https://127.0.0.1:8082/v1`